tragle/ragle.io/articles/4-post-mortem.md

 #### December 8, 2018

 Last week, I flew down to Texas to attend my grandmother’s funeral.
-I took the opportunity to not only reconnect with family, but to see firsthand many of the places that figure prominently in my history and imagination.
-Just as writing my grandmother’s obituary has helped, in some small way, to find a purpose in her passing, inhabiting the transformed landscape of my youth for a few days has helped me to understand my place in a larger story.
+I took the opportunity to not only reconnect with family, but to see firsthand many of the places that <a href="/articles/2-who-has-not-visited-a-place-like-this">figure prominently in my history and imagination</a>.
+Just as <a href="/articles/3-Lelia-Jean-Collins">writing my grandmother’s obituary</a> has helped, in some small way, to find a purpose in her passing, inhabiting the transformed landscape of my youth for a few days has helped me to understand my place in a larger story.

 <figure>
   <img src="/img/funeral/Welcome_to_Dallas.jpg" alt="Welcome to Dallas" />